Building a new Workflow to store your data in Risk Cloud

 - Steps can be reordered by dragging and dropping them.
 Reordering steps feeds into various places throughout the Workflow which have drop-downs requiring the selection of a specific Step from a Workflow.

-The Reset tab allows for the bulk deletion of all the records in the Workflow.
+The Reset menu contains information about how many records are in the workflow and allows for the bulk deletion of all the records in the Workflow.
 Proceed with caution!
 This cannot be undone.

 Delete a Workflow

-To delete a Workflow, right-click on the Workflow, and click Delete Workflow.
+To delete a Workflow, select Delete Workflow from the side panel or right-click on the Workflow, and click Delete Workflow.
 A dialog box will appear, asking to confirm the deletion.
 Type in the name of the Workflow and click Delete to permanently remove it from your Application.
 Proceed with caution!
 This cannot be undone.

 Next Steps